Xinck7/Grocery-Helper/notes.md

 -> generate list based on meal sections
 $ Recipe notebook -> collection to all recipes imported (long term maybe?)
 $ Budget planning -> allows prices to be unlocked/shown for total cost estimate (maybe included in all priced tiers)

+#case number
+858-766-7520 for gazelle - claim for new label created so that it will ship to warehouse claim - c02453525